glaros-io/gpackagejs/README.md

 Glaros and DERaC are a system development and network security consulting companies, respectively, located in Kamakura, Japan.
 We consist of economists, hackers, and writers with more than master degrees or appropriate professional certificates.
 Main working frameworks are Flask, Django, CodeIgniter, and Google Maps Platform.
 DERaC also provides economic consulting services.

+We are able to communicate with customers in English, Japanese, and Chinese.

 ## Quick Start

 ### CDN